gcc3/simple-ai-chat/README.md

 And this can solve the credibility problem in dictionary searches.
 To show the stats information includings the self result evaluation use `:stats on`.

+* Location Service
+Use the device location to enhance the geology location beased questions (like weather or time).
+To enable use, `:location on`

 * Speak
 Use `:speak on` to turn on the speak after generating.
 Use `:speak stop` to stop the speaking.